Agile Kanban Board Swimlanes: What They Are and How to Use Them

 Since swimlanes are a feature of Kanban boards, you’ll want to open Board View, if you haven’t already.

-To do this, start by opening the workbook you want to use.
+To add either view type, start by opening the workbook you want to use.
 Then look at the bottom left-hand corner of your screen to find the Add View + button.
 Select it and a popup will appear, prompting you to select the type of view you want.
 Select Board View, name your View, if you like, and select Save.

 After you hit Save, a new popup will open.
 You’ll see the option to fill in Plotted Data.
 From here, you can select which field you’d like to use to create the columns in your Board and you can also choose which field to use for your swimlanes.
 Simply click on the Lanes Field dropdown menu and make your selection.
 If you don’t see what you want, you can select Import Field from Jira to add another field.